-- How children and young people with SEND are enabled to engage in activities available with children and young people in the school who do not have SEND - As an inclusive school, we do everything we can to ensure that pupils of all abilities and needs are fully included in the life of the school. - Where appropriate and legitimate, we endeavour to provide different ways for all learners to access the same learning experience, rather than withdrawing pupils and providing an entirely different activity. - Our deployment of additional staffing and resources, funded from our devolved additional needs budget through the Local Offer, ensures that all curriculum
+- How children and young people with SEND are enabled to engage in all available school activities. - As an inclusive school, we do everything we can to ensure that pupils of all abilities and needs are fully included in the life of the school. - Where appropriate and legitimate, we endeavour to provide different ways for all learners to access the same learning experience, rather than withdrawing pupils and providing an entirely different activity. - Our deployment of additional staffing and resources, funded from our devolved additional needs budget through the Local Offer, ensures that all curriculum

 - experiences are available to all pupils in the school (e.g. educational visits, extracurricular activities), particularly where a voluntary financial contribution from parents is required for the activity to run.
 This is in compliance with the Equality Act 2010. - All lesson planning seeks to address the learning needs of all pupils in the class.
-Teachers receive regular training and support to ensure they are skilled in differentiating the curriculum for vulnerable learners.
-When subject coordinators monitor planning, work and progress data and when they or senior leaders carry out observations of teaching and learning in classrooms, particular attention is given to whether the ongoing learning offer is inclusive. - Pupils are encouraged to analyse how they themselves learn and there is an ongoing dialogue about this in our classroom.
+Teachers receive regular training and support to ensure they are skilled in adapting the curriculum for vulnerable learners.
+When subject coordinators monitor planning, work and progress data, and when they or senior leaders carry out observations of teaching and learning in classrooms, particular attention is given to whether the ongoing learning offer is inclusive. - Pupils are encouraged to analyse how they themselves learn and there is an ongoing dialogue about this in our classroom.
 Pupils are given the opportunity and support to develop self-help strategies to ensure their full access to the curriculum.